 My work in academic governance focuses on fostering spaces of knowledge exchange, community collaboration, and advocacy.
 Through years of current and prior governance appointments, I have engaged in developing curricula, program changes, and constitutional updates.
-Contributing to my research communities, I remain an active voice: for instance, I serve as an Associate Editor and the Director of Communications for the Electronic Book Review, the core publication of the international Electronic Literature Organization.
+Contributing to my research communities, I remain an active voice: for instance, I serve as an Associate Editor and the Director of Communications for electronic book review, the sister project of the international Electronic Literature Organization.

 Consistently, I have been dedicated to advocacy in academia.
 In 2012, I was elected President of the Graduate Caucus of ACCUTE (Association of Canadian College and University Teachers of English), during which time I used digital methods to mobilize changes for student advocacy and development.
 For example, I introduced a specific version of the existing graduate survey—a digital collection of historical data in support of national graduate student needs.